Inashiki

 Inashiki (稲敷市, Inashiki-shi) is a city located in Ibaraki Prefecture, Japan.
-As of 1 July 2020, the city had an estimated population of 39,127 in 14,733 households and a population density of 191 persons per km².
+As of 1 July 2020, the city had an estimated population of 39,127 in 14,733 households and a population density of 191 persons per km2.
 The percentage of the population aged over 65 was 37.1%.
 The total area of the city is 205.81 sqkm.

 Geography

 Inashiki is located in southern Ibaraki Prefecture, bordered by Lake Kasumigaura to the north and Chiba Prefecture to the south.
 It is approximately 70 kilometers northeast of Tokyo.

 Rivers

-Crossed by Ono River (小野川) and Shintone River (新利根川), which flow into the Kasumigaura.
-Bordead by the Hachiku River (破竹川) on the southwest, Tone River (利根川) on the southeast, and Yokotone River (横利根川) on the east.
+The city is crossed by Ono River (小野川) and Shintone River (新利根川), which flow into the Kasumigaura.
+It is borderered by the Hachiku River (破竹川) on the southwest, Tone River (利根川) on the southeast, and Yokotone River (横利根川) on the east.
 Hachiku pours its waters into the Shintone River, Yokotone into the Tone River, and the Tone River at the end of its course empties into the Ocean Pacific.